How to Apply a Wired Firmware Update to Your Collar Follow

 - Connect the collar to your computer with the USB-C cable

-- You should now see the collar appear as a “drive” in your File Explorer or Finder App (likely D: or E: on a PC or “noname” on a Mac) as a USB drive.
-Double-click on the drive to open it.
+- Double-click on the drive to open it.
 Inside, you will see folders named “log” and “config”.
 You may also see a folder named “fw”, but do not worry if it does--or does not--appear.
-It should look similar to the below (with or without "fw" already there):

-- Next, navigate to the location where you saved your Tar file, which will be named named "halo-fw-package_1.6.30.v1.tar" or “halo-fw-package_1.6.30.v2.tar” depending on which file you downloaded.
-It most likely downloaded straight to your “Downloads” folder.
+Next, navigate to the location where you saved your Tar file, which will be named "1.26.5_v2" or “2.0.3_v4,” depending on which file you downloaded.

 - Select "copy" to copy the file from your computer and then navigate back to the Halo Collar’s “drive” (note to remember: you’ve already learned that this could be called “D:”, “E:”, or “noname”).

-- You should now see the tar file, along with “log” and “config” on the collar's drive.
+- You should now see the tar file, along with “log” and “config” folders on the collar's drive.

 It should now look similar to this:

-Once you have copied the file to the drive, turn the collar on with a short press of the power button (about 1 second).
+- Once you have copied the file to the drive, turn the collar on with a short press of the power button (about 1 second).
 The upgrade will begin within about 5 seconds, as indicated by the battery light blinking Red.
 The upgrade will take 3-4 minutes to complete.

-Once the upgrade is complete, the battery light will either change to solid Green (meaning the battery is fully charged or blinking Green (meaning your battery is still charging).
+- Once the upgrade is complete, the battery light will either change to solid Green (meaning the battery is fully charged or blinking Green (meaning your battery is still charging).

-Now, you need to start the collar one more time to finish the upgrade.
+- Now, you need to start the collar one more time to finish the upgrade.
 Unplug the cable and turn the collar on with a short-press of the power button (1 second).

 Your update is now complete!
 You will now have the updated firmware that will continually allow for "over-the-air" updating while your collar charges at night and is connected to the Internet.
 You will need to allow your collar to calibrate its GPS outside in an area with a clear view of the sky for around 30 minutes before using it on your dog again after a firmware update.
+Thank you for your patience!

 Comments